OpenHospitalityNetwork/openHospitality.network/README.md

 ## Why are we doing this?

-* We aim to solve the issue of centralized boards ending up with too much power and locking it's own communities in a platform the members can not influance or move away from without loosing history (reputation and trust are very important for hospitality exchange), and access to accumulated over years hosts base.
+* We aim to solve the issue of centralized boards ending up with too much power and locking their own communities in a platform the members cannot influence or move away from without losing history (reputation and trust are very important for hospitality exchange), and access to accumulated over years hosts base.
 * We hope to grow network of (active!) hosts reachable from any platform…
 * … and flexibility to choose who, when and where we’d like to host
 * We hope to increase diversity of platforms so that everyone can choose what fits them best
-* We hope to increase security and be more inclusive and welcome new members from underrepresented groups
+* We hope to increase security and be more inclusive and welcome new members from under-represented groups
 * We hope to take off from existing platforms a burden of trying to fulfill needs of all without having a clear identity
 * We hope to reduce the burden on developers maintaining the platforms to keep up-to-date in ever changing technology landscape